Listeria Testing

 Listeria Testing & Detection Protocols

-Environmental Swab for Listeria
+Environmental Swab Screening

 Listeria spp.
 Environmental Screening

-Accredited Methods:
+Validated Methods:

 Industry Application:

-Listeria monocytogenes PCR Detection
+Listeria monocytogenes PCR detection in food product

 L. monocytogenes Pathogen Confirmation

-Accredited Methods:
+Validated Methods:

 Industry Application: